mr-adult/json-formatter/README.md

+This project has been migrated to the [JFC repo](https://github.com/mr-adult/JFC).

-This project is a simple JSON formatter.
-It takes in machine-generated JSON and outputs human-readable JSON.
+It is a simple JSON formatter that takes in machine-generated JSON and outputs human-readable JSON.